Plover spraying plan irks environmentalists

 Piping plover spraying plan irks environmentalists

-The U.S. Army Corps of Engineers plans to spray in Suffolk’s Smith Point County Park to create a sparsely vegetated habit for the tiny birds.
+The U.S. Army Corps of Engineers plans to spray in Suffolk’s Smith Point County Park to create a sparsely vegetated habitat for the tiny birds.

 The U.S. Army Corps of Engineers has provoked complaints from environmentalists with a plan to begin spraying herbicides on Fire Island in Suffolk’s Smith Point County Park this fall to create sparsely vegetated habitat for the piping plover.